Regd.No.: 126198/071/072

 Day 11 : Trek to Yamakhar 2,750m – 07 hrs.

-Today a much longer hours of walking to Yamakhar, starting the morning trek in this quiet and wonderful wilderness away from human settlement and villages, walk leads to several cattle herders and Sheppard’s huts and shades, around this area some wild life like snow leopards, musk deer’s and Danfe (National Bird of Nepal) pheasants can be spotted, the trek today leads to a long and gradual climb and with descend to our overnight camp at Yamakar a place in the middle of alpine forest in the harmony with nature.
+Today a much longer hours of walking to Yamakhar, starting the morning trek in this quiet and wonderful wilderness away from human settlement and villages, The walk leads to several cattle herders and Sheppard’s huts and shades, around this area some wildlife-like snow leopards, musk deer’s and Danfe (National Bird of Nepal) pheasants can be spotted, the trek today leads to a long and gradual climb and with descend to our overnight camp at Yamakar a place in the middle of alpine forest in the harmony with nature.

 Food